 Now, replace the TR9 screws on the back of the PS4.
 Take care when screwing them back in not to damage them.
 If you decided to keep the sticker(s), replace them now.
 The warranty sticker will appear scratched; this is by design.

-Now your PS4 is all cleaned out and back together, but there’s an additional quick spot you might want to check to clean.
+Now your PS4 is all cleaned out and back together, but there’s an additional spot you might want to check quickly.

 The PS4 has a separate compartment for the hard drive that may or may not have built up dust.
 It’s not vital to check, but it’s worth taking a moment while you have your system out.

 To access it, lightly press and slide the shiny part of your PS4 (on the left when looking at it from the front) straight out to the left.
 This will remove the cover, allowing you to access the HDD bay.